flowerinthenight/kettle/README.md

 ## Overview
 `kettle` is a simple library that abstracts the use of distributed locking to elect a master among group of workers at a specified time interval.
 The elected master will then call the "master" function.
 This library uses [Redis](https://redis.io/) as the default [distributed locker](https://redis.io/topics/distlock).

-Check this [blog post](https://flowerinthenight.com/blog/2019/06/05/master-election-using-kettle) for information on how this library is used in production.

 ## How it works
 All workers that share the same name will attempt to grab a Redis lock to become the master.
 A provided master function will be executed by the node that successfully grabbed the lock.
 A single node works as well, in which case, that node will run both as master and a worker.